London: Music

 The Royal Albert Hall in South Kensington hosts concerts and musical events, including the classical music festival The Proms which are held every summer, as well as cinema screenings of films accompanied with live orchestral music.

 London is one of the major classical and popular music capitals of the world and hosts major music corporations, such as Universal Music Group International and Warner Music Group, and countless bands, musicians and industry professionals.
-The city is also home to many orchestras and concert halls, such as the Barbican Arts Centre (principal base of the London Symphony Orchestra and the London Symphony Chorus), the Southbank Centre (London Philharmonic Orchestra and the Philharmonia Orchestra), Cadogan Hall (Royal Philharmonic Orchestra) and the Royal Albert Hall (The Proms).
-The Proms, an eight-week summer season of daily orchestral classical music first held in 1895, ends with the Last Night of the Proms.
-London's two main opera houses are the Royal Opera House and the London Coliseum (home to the English National Opera).
-The UK's largest pipe organ is at the Royal Albert Hall.
-Other significant instruments are in cathedrals and major churches, the church bells of St Clement Danes feature in the 1744 nursery rhyme "Oranges and Lemons".
+The city contains many orchestras and concert halls, such as the Barbican Arts Centre, the Southbank Centre, Cadogan Hall and the Royal Albert Hall.
+London's two main opera houses are the Royal Opera House and the London Coliseum.
 Several conservatoires are within the city: Royal Academy of Music, Royal College of Music, Guildhall School of Music and Drama, and Trinity Laban.
 The record label EMI was formed in the city in 1931, and an early employee for the company, Alan Blumlein, created stereo sound that year.
 The guitar amp engineer Jim Marshall founded Marshall Amplification in London in 1962.